 What you can do until help arrives

 Biohazard contaminants should be considered very dangerous as they can pose a serious health risk.
 Sewer backups and flood water are two common biohazard scenarios that can affect homes and businesses.
-SERVPRO of West Erie County has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.
+SERVPRO of Erie and Warren Counties, PA has the training, protective gear, and specialized equipment necessary to safely clean and restore this type of contamination.

 Need Biohazard Cleanup?
 Call Us Today – (814) 806-1987